th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

 {:toc}
 </details>

-# Deepspeech
+# DeepSpeech

 # Why this topic?
-Deespspeech is not working if you let rhasspy doing the setup for it.
-Rhasspy installs the deepspeech version 0.6.1.
+Deespspeech is not working if you let Rhasspy doing the setup for it.
+Rhasspy installs the DeepSpeech version 0.6.1.
-After you installed it, rhasspy downloads the language model and trains the model with your sentence.ini.
+After you installed it, Rhasspy downloads the language model and trains the model with your sentence.ini.
-When you train deepspeech you maybe find this error message in the rhasspy log (``sudo journalctl -fu rhasspy``):
+When you train DeepSpeech you maybe find this error message in the Rhasspy log (``sudo journalctl -fu rhasspy``):
 ```
  Reading /tmp/tmpkyyqii0l
 Dec 07 10:26:46 raspberrypi rhasspy[20549]: ----5---10---15---20---25---30---35---40---45---50---55---60---65---70---75---80---85---90---95--100